Structural thermokinetic modelling: Kinetic models and reaction elasticities

+with $\zeta = \keq/(b/a)$.
+All four elasticities are determined by the same parameter $\zeta$, so sampling them independently leads to a contradiction.

-\myparagraph{Dependence between first- and second-order elasticities} For a given modular rate law, the scaled elasticities can be computed from the stoichiometric coefficients, driving forces, and saturation values.
-This dependence on common factors leads to constraints between the elasticities, and as these factors are varied, the varying elasticities will be statistically dependent.
+\myparagraph{Dependencies between first- and second-order elasticities} For a given modular rate law, the scaled elasticities can be computed from stoichiometric coefficients, thermodynamic forces, and saturation values.
+The fact that the same model details (e.g.~the thermodynamic force of a reaction) have an influence on different reaction elasticities leads to dependencies between these elasticities: if these factors are varied, the resulting elasticities will be statistically dependent.
 Here is an example.
-Whenever a driving force becomes large, the substrate elasticities will become larger and the product elasticities will become smaller.
-When comparing all elasticities in a network, or when comparing the different instances of an ensemble model, this relationship between driving force and elasticities leads to positive correlations among substrate elasticities, positive correlations among product elasticities, and negative correlations between substrate and product elasticities.
-On the contrary, all all unscaled elasticities in a pathway tend to rise with the pathway flux, leading to positive correlations between them (when comparing model instances with different flux distributions).
-Just like first-order elasticities are dependent, second-order elasticities will be dependent on them.
-This entails statistical dependencies, both between different sampled versions of a model (e.g.,~assuming different values of the driving forces) and between the reactions in a single model.
-Second-order elasticities $E^{v_{l}}_{c_{i}c_{j}}$ will tend to be negatively correlated to the corresponding product $E^{v_{l}}_{c_{i}}\,E^{v_{l}}_{c_{j}}$ of first-order elasticities.
-To see this, consider a simple mass-action or power-law rate law without allosteric regulation: the elasticities are directly given by the thermodynamic terms
+When a thermodynamic force becomes larger, the substrate elasticities tend to increase and the product elasticities tend to decrease.
+When comparing all elasticities in a network, or when comparing the different instances of an ensemble model, this relationship between thermodynamic force and elasticities leads to positive correlations among substrate elasticities, positive correlations among product elasticities, and negative correlations between substrate and product elasticities in each single reaction.
+On the contrary, the unscaled elasticities in a pathway tend to increase with the pathway flux, leading to positive correlations between them (when comparing model instances with different flux distributions).
+Just like first-order elasticities are dependent, also the second-order elasticities are dependent on them.
+This entails statistical dependencies, both between the different sampled instances of a model (e.g.,~assuming different values of the thermodynamic forces) and between the reactions in a single model.
+Second-order elasticities $\Escs^{v_{l}}_{c_{i}c_{j}}$ tend to be negatively correlated with the product $\Escs^{v_{l}}_{c_{i}}\,\Escs^{v_{l}}_{c_{j}}$.
+To see this, consider a simple mass-action or power-law rate law without regulation: the elasticities are directly given by the thermodynamic terms

-In the formula, reactants are classified as substrates and products according to the nominal reaction formula, not according to the actual flux direction; the flux direction enters the formulae via $\zeta_{l}$, whose being larger or smaller than 1 depends on the sign of the driving force and thus on the flux direction.
-The second-order elasticities can formally be written as
+In this formula, the distinction between substrates and product is not made based on the actual flux direction, but on their roles in the reaction formula; the flux direction enters the formulae via $\zeta_{l}$, which may be larger or smaller than 1, depending on the sign of the thermodynamic force and thus on the flux direction.
+The second-order elasticities read

 where, in the present case (non-regulated mass-action rate law), the prefactor $\vartheta^{l}_{ij}$ reads